Boosting RL-Based Visual Reasoning with Selective Adversarial Entropy Intervention: Experiments

 \subsection{Baseline Methods}

-We compare our method with vanilla GRPO \cite{guo2025deepseek}, KL-Cov proposed by Cui et al. \cite{cui2025entropy}, and NoisyRollout \cite{liu2025noisyrollout}.
-KL-Cov is designed to intervene in policy entropy by controling the update of tokens with high covariances between the action probability and the corresponding advantage value during policy optimization of RL.
+We compare our method with vanilla GRPO \cite{guo2025deepseek}, KL-Cov \cite{cui2025entropy}, Entropy Adv. \cite{cheng2026reasoning}, Entropy Con. \cite{chen2026flexible}, and NoisyRollout \cite{liu2025noisyrollout}.
+KL-Cov is designed to intervene in policy entropy by controlling the update of tokens with high covariances between the action probability and the corresponding advantage value during policy optimization of RL.
+Entropy Adv. adds the entropy value of each token to its advantage value so that the entropy can be enlarged during RL optimization.
+Entropy Con. proposes a dynamic clipping threshold to precisely manage entropy during RL optimization.
 NoisyRollout tries to improve GRPO by adding Gaussian noise to visual input and controlling noise strength with an annealing strategy.
 For both datasets, vanilla GRPO and KL-Cov use the group size of $n=12$, while NoisyRollout and our SaEI use the group size of $n_1=6, n_2=6$ for training.
-For a fair comparison, we reproduce vanilla GRPO, NoisyRollout, and KL-Cov following the default settings and general hyper-parameters of EasyR1, which is the same as our SaEI.
+For a fair comparison, we reproduce vanilla GRPO, NoisyRollout, and KL-Cov following the default settings and general hyperparameters of EasyR1, which is the same as our SaEI.